jarida-io/.github/Contributing.md

-# Contributing to Jarida
+# Contributing to  Goose in a Pond

 ---

-Thank you for your interest in contributing to **Jarida** 🎉 Jarida is a platform that supports open, transparent storytelling and data-driven projects, while also maintaining sustainable, for-profit initiatives.
+Thank you for your interest in contributing to **Goose in a Pond** 🎉 Goose in a Pond is a project that seeks to develop privacy first home assistants that utilise AI offline.

 We welcome contributions from developers, writers, designers, researchers, and community members.